 an attacking dog.
 These cases can often be very difficult to resolve,

 as owner liability and negligence must be determined and proven.
 Our team

-of seasoned dog bite attorneys in Long Island know how to handle these
+of seasoned dog bite attorneys on Long Island knows how to handle these

 cases and can provide incisive representation during this time.

 We fight for damages caused by the following types of injuries:

 At our firm, we take the time to review your situation and form a comprehensive

 case that effectively demonstrates your right to compensation.
 Gruenberg